 Getting from A to B

-Note: It’s a good idea to bring a great book with you for transfer days or listen to music to pass the time.
-Download the Latino Vibes, or Top Latin Tracks of 2018 playlists on Spotify to get in the mood!
+Note: It’s a good idea to download a few movies or shows to watch sans Wi-Fi/ Cellular Data, bring a great book with you to read, or listen to music to pass the time.
+Download the Latino Vibes playlists on Spotify to get in the mood!

 Speak the Language

 The official language of Costa Rica is Spanish, but most locals also speak English.
 Try your hand at some of the local language: